remnrem/luna-doc/docs/apps/moonbeam.md

 ![img](../img/mb4.png)

-Moonlight supports numerous other visualization and data manipulation options.
+The interactive viewer supports numerous other visualization and data manipulation options.
 For example, here is a whole-night visualization of some signals based on epoch-level Hjorth parameters, which shows drop-out of the ECG for the middle part of the night:

 ![img](../img/mb5.png)

-See the main [Moonlight](moonlight.md) and [Luna](../ref/index.md) pages for more detailed descriptions of the various functions.
+See the main [LunaScope](https://zzz.nyspi.org/lunascope/) and [Luna](../ref/index.md) pages for more detailed descriptions of the various functions.

 ## Uploading your own data

-As well as viewing NSRR data, _Moonlight_ can also be used to view your own EDF/annotation files:
+As well as viewing NSRR data, the same interactive workflow can also be used to view your own EDF/annotation files:

  - upload files directly from your local machine (top left menu item from the main page)